 It has the potential to drive everything, from determining deeper audience needs to developing a highly personalised event strategies to proving how events are driving revenue.

 As event technology becomes smarter and more embedded in all aspects of an event, there are two things happening: more data is generated in more ways; and there is an increased need for security, privacy, scalability, and data analysis.

 Within these two categories, a number of trends are rising to prominence that will become increasingly important in the next year.

-With every new event tech-related innovation comes a new mountain of data that can open up valuable insights into attendee behavior, preferences, and event logistics.
+With every new event tech-related innovation comes a new mountain of data that can open up valuable insights into attendee behaviour, preferences, and event logistics.
 Some data opportunities are crossing over from the consumer side into the event space, and some existing technologies are growing in application and scope.
-These are the five data generating opportunities we see being key for organizers in the next twelve months:
+These are the five data generating opportunities we see being key for organisers in the next twelve months:

 Trend #1: Always-on connections

 Attendees are constantly connected and generating data.
 Mobile devices, tablets, computers, and more are a goldmine of information for advertisers and developers — and connected devices can also offer a unique look at how attendees interact with an event, even passively.
-More and more, venues and locations are adding the ability to track locations through WiFi networking, giving marketers valuable behavioral data.
+More and more, venues and locations are adding the ability to track locations through WiFi networking, giving marketers valuable behavioural data.